As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Specimens that have a Mohs scale of 7, or more, are much harder, and the tumbling process takes more.
 Now let’s see how long it takes to tumble various rocks, minerals, and crystals:

-Calcite rocks come in different colors, from green, red, pink to dark blue, black, and so on.
+Calcite rocks come in different colors, from green, red, and pink to dark blue, black, and so on.
 They have a Mohs scale hardness of 3; thus, it is a soft rock, not very suitable for tumbling.

 However, if you do decide to tumble this beautiful stone, it would take you around two to three days to complete the tumbling process.